The Wonder

 6. Examples of self-care fairness are respect, cooperation, inclusion, trustworthiness and mercy.
 (Mercy is kind and fair.)

-7. Remind yourself that mental mending often calls for us to wear empathic-humility spectacles.
+7. Remind yourself that mental mending often calls for us to first seek inspiring humility.

 80